-Many times, surgery is chosen when a vaginal pessary is either not desired or cannot be retained comfortably.
+Doctors may suggest surgery if other treatments have failed, and many times, surgery is chosen when a vaginal pessary is either not desired or cannot be retained comfortably.
 There are several different surgical techniques which are effective.
-In addition to the experience and training of the surgeon, specific choices offered depend on you:
+In addition to the experience and training of the surgeon, specific choices offered depend on your:

-- Overall health, prior surgeries and current medical conditions
+- Overall health, including prior surgeries and current medical conditions

 - Desire to retain sexual function